Chief Operating Officer, Managing Director and Chair of the Trust Committee

 Dennis R. Delaney

-Dennis R. Delaney is a Managing Director and Chair of the Trust Committee at Hemenway Trust Company.
+Dennis R. Delaney is Chief Operating Officer, Managing Director and Chair of the Trust Committee at Hemenway Trust Company.
 He has over 20 years of experience advising individuals, families and nonprofits on wealth management and complex trust issues.

-Dennis R. Delaney is a Managing Director and Chair of the Trust Committee at Hemenway Trust Company.
+Dennis R. Delaney is Chief Operating Officer, Managing Director and Chair of the Trust Committee at Hemenway Trust Company.
 He has over 20 years of estate planning, trustee, and wealth management experience with individuals, families and nonprofits.
 His role also includes overseeing and serving as a principal client contact for numerous trusts.

 As an attorney admitted to the New Hampshire and Massachusetts bars, Dennis helps plan and implement sophisticated strategies for clients, especially those looking to take advantage of New Hampshire’s favorable trust and tax laws.
 With deep expertise in state income tax of trusts, Dennis helps families relocate trusts to New Hampshire to reduce income taxes.
 Dennis also has extensive experience helping clients properly coordinate their retirement accounts with their estate plans to reduce estate and income taxes.